Counselling and

 Balancing and soothing

-Is your life in balance?
-What does a good balance look like?
-While I believe it's up to each of us to find our own answer to this, over the years many clients have found it helpful to explore three broad states of mind during therapy.
+While I believe it's up to each of us to find what brings us balance, over the years many clients have found it helpful to get to know some broad, underlying energetic states of mind during therapy.
+Here are four of them, with each one linked to a colour metaphor.

 When life gets too much...